Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Abstract

 \section{Abstract}

-High-capacity associative memories based on Kernel Logistic Regression (KLR) are known for their exceptional performance but are hindered by high computational costs.
-This paper investigates the compressibility of KLR-trained Hopfield networks to understand the geometric principles of its robust encoding.
-We provide a comprehensive geometric theory based on spontaneous symmetry breaking and Walsh analysis, and validate it with compression experiments (quantization and pruning).
-Our experiments reveal a striking contrast: the network is extremely robust to low-precision quantization but highly sensitive to pruning.
-Our theory explains this via a ``sparse function, dense representation'' principle, where a sparse input mapping is implemented with a dense, bimodal parameterization.
-Our findings not only provide a practical path to hardware-efficient kernel memories but also offer new insights into the geometric principles of robust representation in neural systems.
+High-capacity associative memories based on Kernel Logistic Regression (KLR) achieve strong retrieval performance but typically require substantial computational resources.
+This paper investigates the compressibility of KLR Hopfield networks to clarify the geometric principles underlying their robust representations.
+We present a geometric interpretation based on spontaneous symmetry breaking and Walsh analysis, and examine it through compression experiments involving quantization and pruning.
+The experiments reveal a clear asymmetry: the network remains robust under low-precision quantization while exhibiting strong sensitivity to pruning.
+We interpret this behavior through a ``sparse function, dense representation'' principle, in which a sparse input mapping is implemented through a dense bimodal parameterization.
+These findings suggest a practical route toward hardware-efficient kernel associative memories and provide insight into the geometric principles underlying robust representation in neural systems.